deep-diver/ai-paper-reviewer/content/paper-reviews/2410.10812/index.md

 ![](figures/figures_17_5.png)

-> 🔼 Figure 2 shows a comparison of image generation results between HART and other state-of-the-art diffusion models for several different prompts, demonstrating HART's ability to generate high-quality 1024x1024 images efficiently.
+> 🔼 The figure shows a comparison of image generation results between HART and other state-of-the-art diffusion models for various prompts, highlighting HART's comparable quality and superior speed.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: HART generates 1024px images with quality comparable to state-of-the-art diffusion models such as Playground v2.5 (Li et al., 2024a), PixArt-Σ (Chen et al., 2024a), and SDXL (Podell et al., 2023) while being 4.6-5.6× faster.